Holly-Horwood/keto_pantry/README.md

 -   Shop
 -   Cart

+Unregistered users are able to view the blog page only, in order to shop a user must first register and login, this is by design so that all users are encouraged to log in to have full access.
 As the site is used and items are added to the cart a fontawesome cart icon will show next to cart and display the number of items currently in the cart.
 The entire container is taken up by a background image and a banner has been added with a 'start shopping' button to encourage users to click and go straight to the shop/products page.
 A simple footer is at the bottom of each page with copyright info.

 **Authentication Pages**

 When visiting the site initially the navbar on the home screen shows two authentcation options _Register_ and _Login_.
 Users can opt to go to the registration page where they can fill out their user, contact information and create a password.
 User that are already registered can simply click on the _Login_ menu option and enter their crudentials to login.
 Once a user is logged in the menu will change now only showing the option to _Log Out_.
-If the logged in users is an _administrator_ of the site they will also have an _Admin_ option on the navbar to access the backend so that they are able to update the website.
+If the logged in users is an _administrator_ of the site they will also have an _Admin_ tab on the navbar to access the backend so that they are able to update the website.
 Any time a user logs in or out a message will appear on the screen to confirm the action.
 Only logged in users will have the ability to shop on the site.

 **Blog Page**